-Sensex, Nifty dragged down by China border tensions, coronavirus cases
+Sensex, Nifty flat with border tensions, court hearing on telcos in focus

-BENGALURU (Reuters) - Indian shares fell on Thursday in a choppy trading session as investors fretted over a deadly border clash with China and a spike in coronavirus cases.
+BENGALURU (Reuters) - Indian shares were flat on Thursday ahead of a Supreme Court hearing over dues owed by telecom companies to the government, with rising Indo-China tensions and a spike in coronarvirus cases weighing on sentiment.

+“Many variables are playing at the moment and the development with China could be perceived as negative by external buyers,” said Rusmik Oza, head of fundamental research at Kotak Securities in Mumbai.

+Shares of Bharti Airtel Ltd were up 0.4%, while those of Vodafone Idea Ltd were flat ahead of the hearing.

-S&P 500 mini futures fell 1.2% in early Asian trade while MSCI’s broadest index of Asia-Pacific shares outside Japan lost as much as 1% as a spike in coronavirus infections in some U.S. states and China dampened hopes of a quick economic recovery.
+Meanwhile, MSCI’s broadest index of Asia-Pacific shares outside Japan lost as much as 1% as a spike in coronavirus infections in some U.S. states and China dampened hopes of a quick economic recovery.

 India and China said they wanted peace but blamed each other after soldiers of the two sides savagely fought each other on their Himalayan border, killing at least 20 Indian troops.